gambitproject/gambit/doc/pyapi.rst

   Out[4]: [<NashProfile for 'Selten (IJGT, 75), Figure 2': [1.0, 0.0, 0.0, 1.0, 0.0]>]

-As this game is in extensive form, in the first call, the returned profile is a :py:class:`MixedBehavProfile`, while in the second, it is a :py:class:`MixedStrategyProfile`.
+As this game is in extensive form, in the first call, the returned profile is a :py:class:`MixedBehaviorProfile`, while in the second, it is a :py:class:`MixedStrategyProfile`.
 While the set of equilibria is not affected by whether behavior or mixed strategies are used, the equilibria returned by specific solution methods may differ, when